Linking Japan and the United States Through Educational Exchange

 Students volunteer at a nature lodge in Nagano, a region known for its high snowfall.
 The lodge offers its customers a variety of outdoor activities, including hiking, igloo building, and snowshoeing.
 Students help with shoveling snow, translating hotel documents, cleaning guest rooms, snowshoeing tours, and interacting with guests.

-Japanese Omotenashi at a Ryokan in Minakami, Gunma
+Japanese Omotenashi at Hoshi Onsen in Minakami, Gunma

-The Minakami Cultural Internship involves working at a traditional Japanese inn (ryokan) in a mountain resort town northwest of Tokyo.
+Students work at a traditional Japanese inn (ryokan) in a mountain resort town northwest of the Kanto area.
 Students become an employee of the inn for one month and help with tasks such as cleaning, arranging rooms, and serving in the dining room while learning about the concept of Japanese hospitality called omotenashi.
 The hours are long and the work is physically demanding, but past participants have thoroughly enjoyed their experiences.

 Hospitality Work at Fukui Phoenix Hotel in Fukui, Fukui